 Step 3: Buy/make a light tent and lamps.

 Remember I said your macro shot needed a lot of light?
 That doesn't mean you need to set up tons of 100 watt lights everywhere around it.
 A light tent or photo cube is a very simple way to achieve this.
 You can build yourself a tent like this one and I had one similar that I made for a very long time.
-However you can Buy a Light Tent on Ebay or on Amazon and they work really well as they are made of special reflective photo material and come with an assortment of backgrounds, lamps, etc. It all depends on your budget.
+Or snag a light tent on amazon/ebay and they work really well as they are made of special reflective photo material and come with an assortment of backgrounds, lamps, etc. It all depends on your budget.

 Step 3: Photo Editing Programs.

 Now that you've taken a picture it's time to download it into your computer and edit it.
 You will need a photo editing program of some sort.
-Free ones like GIMP, PhotoScape, or Picasa will work, you can even crop and resize photos with MS paint.
-But a true photo editing program like Corel's Paintshop Pro or Adobe Photoshop will have even more options.
+Free ones like GIMP, Photoscape, Picasa, and the free Adobe CS will work, you can even crop and resize photos with MS paint.
 The basic edits you will want to make on your photos are:

 There's all sorts of lighting tricks you can use to take some unique pictures.
 Check your camera's options, some have night-time mode, fireworks mode, etc. Turn off the lights and use a flashlight shining down over top your figure like a street light.
 Or hold up a red piece of colored plastic to the lamp on one side.
 There's all sorts of ways to experiment with lighting.
 Also depending on your photo editor you can create your own lighting effects, add borders, words/titles to the picture, and create a unique shot of your custom.